vanatteveldt/ccslearnr/handouts/functions.md

 ### Why use functions?

-The code above should how you can create a function, but doesn’t really tell you **why** (or when) you should do this.
+The code above shows how you can create a function, but doesn’t really tell you **why** (or when) you should do this.

 The main benefit of using functions is because it allows you to re-use